simonsobs/PSpipe/project/ACT_DR6/dr6_paper_plot.rst

     python results_get_combined_null.py post_likelihood_bin50.dict
     python results_get_combined_null_TEEE.py post_likelihood_bin50.dict

-To redo the plot showing how the tSZ power spectrum depends on alpha_tSZ
+To redo the plot showing how the tSZ power spectrum depends on alpha_tSZ and compare with Agora simulations

 .. code:: shell

     python results_tsz_plot.py post_likelihood_bin50.dict

-To redo the plot showing the dust contamination
+To redo the plot showing the dust contamination in the ACT DR6 patch of observation

 .. code:: shell
     python results_plot_dust.py post_likelihood_bin50.dict

-To redo the plot showing the relative contribution of each covariance term
+To redo the plot showing the relative contribution of each covariance term (leakage/beam/non gaussian components) with respect to the total error:

 .. code:: shell
     python results_compare_covariance_terms.py post_likelihood_bin50.dict

-To redo the plot showing the comparison of error for ACT and Planck
+To redo the plot showing the error comparison between  ACT and Planck

 .. code:: shell
     python results_compare_ACT_Planck_errors.py post_likelihood_bin50.dict

-To redo the plot of the B modes power spectrum and estimation of its amplitude grab the code in "paper_plots/B_modes" and run
+To redo the plot of the BB  power spectrum and the estimation of its amplitude, grab the code in "paper_plots/B_modes" and run

 .. code:: shell
-    python results_BB_likelihood.py post_likelihood_bin50.dict
+    python results_BB_likelihood.py post_likelihood_PACT_bin50.dict

 Then you can redo the fit for polarisation angle with